Matching rising star innovators to pharma areas of interest

 3) Search for Baylor Innovation Clusters

 After mapping Takeda’s areas of interests to BCM’s innovation ecosystem, we take in the big picture and search for denser pockets of innovation, which often correspond to innovation sweet spots at an institution.
 We can see several of these at Baylor, which we then isolate and map to 9 different “topic clusters” at Baylor: Metabolism, Microbiome, Microbiota, Hepatology, Intestinal Cells, Transplantation (General), Liver Transplantation, Gastrointestinal Disorders, and Gastritis.
-(As part of our innovation mapping process, Stargaze uses several AI algorithms to automatically find and labels these clusters.
+(As part of our innovation mapping process, we use several AI algorithms to automatically find and labels these clusters.
 They are unique to each institution).

 4) Explore Baylor Clusters